aerospike/aerospike-client-python/doc/scan.rst

     ttl (:class:`int`)
         The time-to-live (expiration) of the record in seconds.
 Note that ttl is only used on background scan writes.
-This value must be a valid 32-bit unsigned integer.

         See :ref:`TTL_CONSTANTS` for special values that can be set in the record ttl.